tkareine/MiniFuture/README.md

 ## Characteristics

-We use `Try<T>` value type as a helper.
+We use `Try<T>` value type to wrap computation results.
 It's an enumeration with two members, `Success` and `Failure`.
 The first is meant for the caller of the Future to signify successful computation, with the result of the computation as the associated value of type `T`.
 The latter member signifies computation failure.
-You describe the failure with the associated value of String type.
+You describe the failure with the associated String value.

-Future composition with `Future#flatMap` either continues the composition chain or short-circuits based on the resolved `Try<T>` object of the current Future.
+Future composition with `Future#flatMap` either continues the composition chain or short-circuits based on the resolved `Try<T>` value of the current Future.
+A `Success` value continues the chain, calling the next `flatMap` operation.
+A `Failure` value returns immediately, skipping further calls to `flatMap`, and returns the value as the result of the composed Future.

 We use explicit success and failure values, because you can't use exceptions in Swift.
 The idea is inspired from Scala 2.10, where the Future library wraps exceptions thrown inside Future computations to `Failure` values.
-In MiniFuture, you must do this yourself.
+In MiniFuture, you must denote failures as values.

-All async operations run in libdispatch's default global concurrent queue.
-Closures passed to `Future#flatMap`, `Future#onComplete`, and `Future.async` always execute in a queue worker thread.
-Use synchronization as appropriate when accessing shared state outside the parameters the Futures pass to the closures.
+All asynchronous operations run in libdispatch's default global concurrent queue.
+Closures passed to `Future#flatMap`, `Future#map`, `Future#onComplete`, and `Future.async` always execute in a queue worker thread.
+Use synchronization as appropriate when accessing shared state outside the closures.

 ## Usage